 There are several ways to extract zest from an orange.
 The standard way is to use a zester tool, aptly named after its function.
 This kitchen tool has five small, sharp holes used to scrape long strands of zest from a citrus fruit.
-This task is fairly simple.
 Here are the steps you can follow to ensure that you correctly and efficiently zest your oranges:

-Compared to the citrus zester that cuts long strips of zest, the Microplane has lots of tiny holes that make fine and short pieces of zest.
+Compared to the citrus zester that cuts long strips of orange zest, the Microplane has lots of tiny holes that make fine pieces.
 This is most ideal for garnishing, but you can also use it for cooking.

-Step 3: Drag orange down the Microplane- Do this with just the right amount of pressure.
+- Drag orange down the Microplane – Do this with just the right amount of pressure.
 Slightly turn the orange, so that you don’t repeatedly zest the same spot.
 Also, do not press on the fruit too hard or you might scrape off the pith.

-Step 2: Mince the zest – Then, use your knife to chop the zest into finer pieces.
+- Mince the zest – Then, use your knife to chop the orange zest into finer pieces.

 Tips in Zesting Oranges

 It’s easier to extract the zest from whole oranges compared to ones that have already been juiced.
 Scrape off the colored part of the orange peel first for a more efficient workflow.

 To zest an orange, avoid the bitter white pith from the orange rind as it would ruin the taste and quality of your ingredient.
 Do so by not pressing too hard on the fruit while zesting it, and make sure not to scrape the same part of the fruit more times than one.